41 Migrants Missing After New Mediterranean Shipwreck - UrduPoint

 41 Migrants Missing After New Mediterranean Shipwreck

-Forty-one migrants including three children are feared dead after a shipwreck last week in the Mediterranean, UN agencies said, citing four survivors brought to the Italian island of Lampedusa Wednesday
+Forty-one migrants including three children are feared dead after being shipwrecked last week in the Mediterranean, UN agencies said, citing four survivors brought to the Italian island of Lampedusa Wednesday

-Rome, (APP - UrduPoint / Pakistan Point News - 9th Aug, 2023 ) :Forty-one migrants including three children are feared dead after a shipwreck last week in the Mediterranean, UN agencies said, citing four survivors brought to the Italian island of Lampedusa Wednesday.
+Rome, (APP - UrduPoint / Pakistan Point News - 9th Aug, 2023 ) :Forty-one migrants including three children are feared dead after being shipwrecked last week in the Mediterranean, UN agencies said, citing four survivors brought to the Italian island of Lampedusa Wednesday.

 Their metal boat overturned in bad weather during the night of Thursday to Friday after setting off from the Tunisian port of Sfax, said a joint statement from the UN agencies for refugees, children and migration.

-The survivors -- a 13-year-old boy on his own, a woman and two men -- were rescued by a merchant ship and brought to Lampedusa by the Italian coastguard, they said.
+The survivors -- a 13-year-old boy on his own, a woman and two men -- drifted for days before being rescued by a merchant ship on Tuesday, they said.
+They were finally brought to Lampedusa by the Italian coastguard on Wednesday.

 In a separate statement, the Italian Red Cross, which manages the migrant reception centre on the island, said the four were generally in good health.

-They said they were from Ivory Coast and Guinea, and were unrelated to the missing migrants, it said.
+They reported to be from Ivory Coast and Guinea, and were unrelated to the missing migrants, it said.

+The Sfax prosecutor's office said it was opening an investigation into "anyone" who helped the migrants "illegally cross maritime borders" into Tunisia, causing their deaths.

+The shipwreck is one of several deadly incidents reported in recent days after a period of bad weather.